PineappleChild/CNNexperiements/README.md

 # CNNexperiements

-A from-scratch implementation of convolutional neural networks in Python — no PyTorch, no NumPy.
-Built to understand what actually happens inside a CNN before letting a framework do it for you.
+A from scratch implementation of CNN's in Python without PyTorch and NumPy for main CNN functionality.

 ---

 ## What this is

-Most CNN tutorials have you calling `nn.Conv2d` and calling it a day.
-This repo builds the pieces manually: convolution, ReLU, max pooling, fully connected layers, and softmax — then uses that foundation to replicate VGGNet for image classification on CIFAR-10, accelerated with CuPy.
+This repo builds the CNN manually: convolution, ReLU, max pooling, fully connected layers, softmax, etc. then uses that foundation to replicate VGGNet for image classification on CIFAR-10, accelerated with CuPy.

-The goal was never to beat a framework on performance.
-It was to make sure I actually understood the mechanics before abstracting them away.
+The goal was to understand the mechanics before abstracting them away.

 ---